 Project management with CRM features.
 Tracks projects, tasks, deliverables.
 Some have a CRM bolted on.
 Monday and Notion live here.

 Most consultants need a sales CRM first.
 Pipeline, reminders, proposal tracking, that’s the daily work.
 If you also need light project tracking, pick a sales CRM that lets you customize deal cards or run a delivery pipeline alongside your sales pipeline.
-Fluid CRM’s three-star deal card customization lets you show any custom field on the card itself, including project status, deadline or deliverable owner.
-So you can run sales and light project tracking in the same tool without paying for a project management platform on top.
+In Fluid CRM you can pin up to three custom fields to the front of a deal card, so project status, deadline or deliverable owner is visible on the board without opening anything.
+That lets you run sales and light project tracking in the same tool without paying for a project management platform on top.

 If you actually need full project management (Gantt charts, time tracking, subcontractor coordination), buy a project management tool separately and integrate it.
 Don’t try to make a CRM be both.